 You’ll take dedicated courses in software design and software engineering that inform the software development process.
 Specialized courses in mobile computing and wireless networking make this program unique, and ensure that you’ll be able to create advanced mobile applications that leverage cognitive computing, the cloud and the Internet of Things.

-You'll also have the opportunity to engage in applied research at Sheridan's Centre for Mobile Innovation (CMI) during your academic semesters and co-op work terms.
-CMI is one of our cornerstone research centres.
+You'll also have the opportunity to engage in applied research at Sheridan's Centre for Applied AI (formerly known as the Centre for Mobile Innovation) during your academic semesters and co-op work terms.
+The Centre for Applied AI is one of our cornerstone research centres.
 It uses leading mobile and related technologies to create innovative solutions to health-care problems.

 Upon graduation, you may also be able to further your studies in graduate programs at any of the 18 universities (eight in Ontario) with which this program has agreements.